lefty01/ESP32_TTGO_Smart-Traffic-Light/README.md

 * 3 x 8*8 RGB-Led Matrix (WS2812B https://www.aliexpress.com/item/32825073247.html?spm=a2g0s.9042311.0.0.27424c4dYEJDNZ)
 * 3 Input Buttons (push-button) internal pull-ups working
 * 1 rotary encoder switch (w/push-button) with external pull-ups (10k) ... could not get proper signal with internal pull-up (at least not on gpio37, gpio17)
+* Note on Power Supply, we have 192 RGB-Leds which can draw a specified max. current of 60mA per pixel!
+So driving all LEDs white at full brightness would lead to 192 * 0.06A = 11.5A (!).
+As you can see in one of the images I'm using a 5A rated power supply, but the sample code does not use white color and limits brightness ... but this could lead to trouble in case of sw or hw bugs!

 ## LED Martix Arrangement